Bobsleigh at the 2022 Winter Olympics – Two-woman

 Jamanka was the defending champion, Meyers Taylor and Kaillie Humphries were the 2018 silver and bronze medalists, respectively.
-All of them were competing, though in 2022 Humphries represented the United States.
+All of them were competing, though in 2022 Humphries switched from Canada to the United States.
 Humphries was the 2021 World champion.
 Stephanie Schneider and Nolte were the silver and bronze medalists, respectively.
 Meyers Taylor was the winner of the 2021–22 Bobsleigh World Cup, ahead of Humphries.

 In both runs of the first day, Nolte and Deborah Levi set track records.
 After two runs, they had advantage of half a second over Jamanka and Alexandra Burghardt, who were second in both runs.
 Meyers Taylor and Sylvia Hoffman were third in both runs, very close to Jamanka and Burghardt.
 In the third run, Nolte and Levi set the track record again, and even though they lost 0.01 in the fourth run to Jamanka and Burghardt, they won gold with the advantage of 0.77.